- What Is a Normal Umbilical Cord?

 - High risk of the genetic abnormality known as VATER – vertebral defects, anal atresia, trans-oesophageal fistula with oesophagal atresia, and radial dysplasia.

-How is a Two-Vessel Cord Treated?
+How Is a Single Umbilical Artery (SUA) Cord Treated?

 Can You Prevent Single Umbilical Artery?